Judge says Kansas shouldn’t keep changing trans people’s birth certificates due to new state law

 TOPEKA, Kan.
-(AP) — A federal judge ruled Thursday that Kansas officials shouldn’t keep changing transgender people’s birth certificates so the documents reflect their gender identities.
+(AP) — A federal judge ruled Thursday that Kansas officials are not required to keep changing transgender people’s birth certificates so the documents reflect their gender identities.

 U.S. District Judge Daniel Crabtree approved Republican state Attorney General Kris Kobach’s request to block the changes because of a new state law rolling back trans rights.
 Kansas joins Montana, Oklahoma and Tennessee in barring such birth certificate changes.